How to Read An Income Statement For Online Business?

 Recognition of Expense

-An e-commerce business like any other business must recognize expenses in the income statement.
-This must be done when a decrease in future economic benefits related to a decrease in an asset or an increase in the liability has arisen.
-Further, it is possible for the business to measure such expenses reliably.
+An e-commerce business, like any other business, must recognize expenses in the income statement.
+This must be done when a decrease in future economic benefits related to a decrease in an asset or an increase in liability has arisen.
+Further, the business can measure such expenses reliably.

-Thus, an e-commerce business must recognize expenses simultaneously with the recognition of an increase of liabilities or a decrease in assets.
-For example, the accrual of employees’ salaries or the depreciation of plant and machinery.
+Thus, an e-commerce business must recognize expenses simultaneously with recognizing an increase in liabilities or a decrease in assets— or example, the accrual of employees’ salaries or the depreciation of plant and machinery.

-Note that there are many expenses that are recognized in the statement of profit and loss on the basis of a direct connection between the costs incurred and the earning of specific income items.
+Note that many expenses are recognized in the profit and loss statement based on a direct connection between the costs incurred and the earning of specific income items.

-Such a process is called the matching of costs with revenues.
-It involves simultaneous or combined recognition of revenues and expenses resulting directly or jointly from the same transactions or other events.
+Such a process is called the matching of costs with revenues. t involves simultaneous or combined recognition of revenues and expenses resulting directly or jointly from the same transactions or other events.

-For example, the expenses forming a part of the cost of goods sold are recognized at the same time as the income derived from the sale of the goods.
+For example, the expenses forming a part of the cost of goods sold are recognized simultaneously as the income derived from the sale.

-Then, there are cases when the economic benefits from expenses are expected to arise over several accounting periods.
-Further, the association of expenses with income can only be broadly or indirectly determined.
-In such scenarios, the expenses must be recognized in the income statement on the basis of systematic and rational allocation procedures.
+Then, there are cases when the economic benefits from expenses are expected to arise over several accounting periods. urther, the association of expenses with income can only be broadly or indirectly determined. n such scenarios, the income statement must recognize the expenses based on systematic and rational allocation procedures.

 This is often necessary for recognizing expenses associated with utilizing assets like plant and machinery, goodwill, patents, and trademarks.
-The expense in such cases is called depreciation or amortization.
+He expense in such cases is called depreciation or amortization.

-Remember, such allocation procedures recognize expenses in the accounting periods in which the associated economic benefits are consumed or expire.
+Remember, such allocation procedures recognize expenses when the associated economic benefits are consumed or expire in the accounting periods.